Thinkorswim rating

 Who is Thinkorswim Best For

-Thinkorswim is designed more for advanced traders and short-term investors.
-Beginners will probably have a tough time getting started with thinkorswim because of all the different features to learn and the overwhelming feeling of everything going on in the platform.
-Thinkorswim is an excellent trading platform for scalp traders, day traders, options traders, swing traders, futures traders, and FOREX traders.
+Thinkorswim mainly targets advanced traders and short-term investors.
+Beginners might find it tough at first because of its many features and the platform’s complexity.
+Thinkorswim is excellent for scalp traders, day traders, options traders, swing traders, futures traders, and FOREX traders.

-Long-term investors can absolutely get value out of thinkorswim but there really aren’t any portfolio management features available.
-Thinkorswim doesn’t offer fractional share trading therefore, small balance investors may not get that much use out of thinkorswim for trading, but they can still benefit from the research tools and paper trading feature to practice.
+Long-term investors can still use thinkorswim, but there aren’t many portfolio management tools.
+Thinkorswim also doesn’t offer fractional shares, so small-balance traders may not benefit much from actual trades, though they can still use the research tools and paper trading to practice.

 Thinkorswim System Requirements